-GDP Annual Growth Rate in Namibia averaged 3.83 percent from 1990 until 2019, reaching an all time high of 21 percent in the third quarter of 2004 and a record low of -6.10 percent in the first quarter of 2009.
+GDP Annual Growth Rate in Namibia averaged 3.54 percent from 1990 until 2020, reaching an all time high of 21 percent in the third quarter of 2004 and a record low of -11.10 percent in the second quarter of 2020.
 This page provides the latest reported value for - Namibia GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Namibia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.

-GDP Annual Growth Rate in Namibia is expected to be -1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Namibia to stand at 0.90 in 12 months time.
-In the long-term, the Namibia GDP Annual Growth Rate is projected to trend around 1.50 percent in 2021 and 1.70 percent in 2022, according to our econometric models.
+GDP Annual Growth Rate in Namibia is expected to be -8.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Namibia to stand at 2.00 in 12 months time.
+In the long-term, the Namibia GDP Annual Growth Rate is projected to trend around 2.10 percent in 2021 and 2.40 percent in 2022, according to our econometric models.